Welcome to the OAVT Public Health Rabies Response Program (RRP) Public Portal!

 What is Rabies?

-Rabies is a viral disease, that affects the brain and central nervous system, and can be spread to mammals (including people and animals- both wild and domestic) through contact with saliva or nerve tissues from an infected animal.
+Rabies is a viral disease, that affects the brain and central nervous system, and can be spread to mammals (including people and animals- both wild and domestic) through contact with saliva or nervous tissues from an infected animal.

 The most common way rabies virus is transmitted is through a bite or scratch from a rabid animal.
-Rabies can also be spread when infected saliva or nerve tissue comes in contact with an open wound or is introduced into a mucous membrane like the eyes, nose or mouth.
+Rabies can also be spread when infected saliva or nervous tissue comes in contact with an open wound or is introduced into a mucous membrane like the eyes, nose or mouth.